 \end{center}

-The Steps 1 to 8 bellow describe the assumptions considered to the verification process, while Table~\ref{tab:goals} summarizes the goals of correctness verification.
-The goal is to check if vehicle and RSU trust the received messages.
+The Steps 1 through 8 bellow describe the assumptions considered to the verification process, while Table~\ref{tab:goals} summarizes the goals of correctness verification.
+The goal is to check if the vehicle and RSU trust the received messages.
 In other words, if the request is fresh and, hence, it is not originated from replay attacks, as well as if the message's data are authentic.

 \begin{enumerate}